ShreyaThapa/v2-ach-api-docs/source/includes/_introduction.md

 # Introduction

 Welcome to the [Dwolla API](https://www.dwolla.com/platform) documentation.
-Connect your software to the banking infrastructure.
-The Dwolla API is [white label](https://www.dwolla.com/white-label) by design, however some co-branded experiences and capabilities have been and will continue to be migrated from the legacy [API v1](https://docs.dwolla.com/) (no longer supported).
-For more information on transitioning v1 to the Dwolla API, see our [migration guide](https://developers.dwolla.com/guides/migrate-to-v2/).
+This API will give you the ability to connect your software to banking infrastructure to move money, store funds, validate customer identities, and verify bank accounts.

 ## Making requests